-- -C path/ Path to the server instance you want to create. path should end with the server name. - server_name Name of the server instance you want to start or stop. - -f Forces command to succeed, regardless or whether the server is already started or stopped.
+- -C path/ Path to the server instance that you want to start. path should end with the server name. - server name Name of the server instance you want to start. - -f Force command to succeed, regardless of whether the server is already started or stopped.